babashka/cli/README.md

   who knows how to write the latter in `cmd.exe` or Powershell.
 - Open world assumption: passing extra arguments does not break and arguments can be re-used in multiple contexts.
-- Because the line between calling functions from the command line and Clojure itself is blurred, validation of arguments should happen in your Clojure function, using your favorite tools (manually, spec, schema, malli...).
-As such, the library only focuses on coercion: turning argument strings into data which is then passed to your function.

 Both `:` and `--` are supported as the initial characters of a named option, but cannot be mixed.
 See [options](https://github.com/babashka/cli#options) for more